**Updated June 15, 2020 to include information from the most recent Colorado Springs Consumer Confidence Report

 Per and Polyfluoralkyl Substances (PFAS) In Colorado Springs Drinking Water

-PFAS are a class of chemicals found various non-stick, stain resistent products, as well as fire fighting foam.
+PFAS are a class of chemicals found various non-stick, stain resistant products, as well as fire fighting foam.
 PFAS are considered to be "emerging contaminants" because they are not currently regulated by EPA, but are known to be toxic and persistent in the environment.
 In some wells around Colorado Springs, PFAS levels are more than 20x higher than advisory levels.
 Hydroviv undersink filters remove PFAS.
-If you'd like to check out third-party data on our removal rates, send us an email at firstname.lastname@example.org.
+It's important to note that not all water filters are designed to remove PFAS from drinking water.
+If you'd like find water filters that remove PFAS from tap water, check out this Duke/NC State PFAS study.

 Lead In Colorado Springs Drinking Water

 Lead enters Colorado Springs consumer's tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as what happened in Flint, Michigan), lead leaches into the drinking water and can reach toxic levels.
-According to data from two sampling periods, the 90th percentile for lead in Colorado Springs was 4.7 parts per billion from January to June, and 3.8 parts per billion from July to December.
+According to data from two sampling periods, the 90th percentile for lead in Colorado Springs was 4.4 parts per billion from January to June, and 3.6 parts per billion from July to December.
 While Colorado Springs is within the 15 part per billion Action Level, EPA, CDC and American Academy of Pediatrics all recognize that there is no such thing as a safe level of lead for children.
 In addition, Colorado Springs only sampled just over 100 individual taps to obtain these data.
+Hydroviv Undersink filters are NSF/ANSI 53 certified to remove lead from drinking water.

 High Levels of Chromium 6 Levels In Colorado Springs Drinking Water